 - Mix: a combination of the BP mode with the direct signal

 The Q-Tron+ also has a boost mode.
-When boost mode is off, the gain knob acts simply as a sensitivity control for the envelope filter circuit.
+The gain knob acts simply as a sensitivity control for the envelope filter circuit when boost mode is off.
 When boost mode is engaged, the gain knob doubles as a sensitivity and output gain control.